cerico/brockholes/_posts/2014-12-05-Nested-Forms-Show-Page-New-Page.md

         <%= f.hidden_field :lng, :value => "-2.1"%>

 The first shows the user that just uploaded the trail, and the other 3 are temporary, the miles won't be input by a user, that will be calcuated later on via gpx import, and the initial latlng will be input by clicking on the map, but thats also for a little later.
-Now we need to look at photouploading, but before we do that, now that we dynamically have the trail uploaders id, lets put that onto the trails#show page, and replace
+Now we need to look at photouploading, but before we do that, now that we dynamically have the trail uploaders id, lets put that onto the trails#show page

 Firstly, we'll need to modify our trails controller, to show the user, so lets add the following @uploader line in, like so